vpiotr/jordie-sys-arch/README.md

 # DISCLAIMER
 This is just a code dump, this software is not supposed to be in a working state and is provided as-is.
-Some parts of the original software have been ommited - if you want to use it, you need to remove references to missing parts or use your own implementation instead.
+Some parts of the original software have been omitted - if you want to use it, you need to remove references to missing parts or use your own implementation instead.
 See LICENSE.txt for further details.

 # Library index

 ## Sys - System programming
-console      - native console handling process      - process management library for Win32 service      - daemon framework shmem        - shared memory library based on Boost sysstr       - system API string handling
+* console      - native console handling
+* process      - process management library for Win32
+* service      - daemon framework
+* shmem        - shared memory library based on Boost
+* sysstr       - system API string handling

 # Current software state
 Source codes are compatible with C++98 and designed to work with Win32 platform (VS).